 Using the rune calendar is hugely helpful to building a strong relationship with the runes as we can work with them in turn throughout the course of the year.
 Meditating on the runes during their half months has been very valuable to me and has revealed deeper mysteries which I would only have connected with through working with the runes ‘in-flow’ allowing time and the order of the Elder Futhark to guide me.
 A two week period is not as long as you think but if you are dedicated you can gain significant insights through your meditations on the rune’s correspondences, its place in the season and its relationship to other runes.

 The earliest references I can find to rune astrology is Nigel Pennick’s Runic Astrology: Starcraft and Timekeeping in the Northern Tradition.
 It is a very interesting book but not brilliantly referenced so needs to be taken on its own terms.
-One of the reasons I have been working with the rune calendar for the last five years is so that I can test how helpful and meaningful it is.
+One of the reasons I have been working with the rune calendar for the last seven years is so that I can test how helpful and meaningful it is.
 I have found much in the placement of the half-months to be valuable and the fact that there are 24 runes in the Elder Futhark is certainly convenient!
 My advice to northern tradition practitioners is to use it if it’s helpful and don’t if it’s not.

 For the rune hours, you cannot deny that the rune clock is very pretty and neatly fits within our timekeeping framework; have a look at infinity-codes runic sundial for an example.